The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 You need a water softener in addition to a whole-house filtration system if you have hard water.
 The two systems do not do the same thing.

 Hard water is not necessarily a health concern, but it can cause scale buildup, streaks on your glassware, poorly lathering soap, skin irritation, and damaged hair.
-If these are concerns, it’s smart to add a water softener to your whole-house water treatment system.

 Can you have both a water softener and a water filter?